hipe/tmx/lib/skylab/face/doc/issues/042-this-fun-problem.md

     fig 1 - an ERD showing a typical simple 1-class app using the library.

-The above reads, "in the framework-ish, there is a command called `command` of which `namespace` (ns) is a subclass (sort of / conceptually), and `cli` in turn subclasses `namespace`. in your application, then, ("businessland",) you will almost certainly subclass `cli` to make your own
+The above reads, "in the framework-ish, there is a class called `command` of which `namespace` (ns) is a subclass (sort of / conceptually), and `cli` in turn subclasses `namespace`. in your application, then, ("businessland",) you will almost certainly subclass `cli` to make your own